 This is inflammation in the sweat glands.
 Swollen tender nodules and cysts develop in the underarm and groin area.
 Flare ups can be triggered by perspiration, hormone changes, heat, and humidity.
 Infection can develop in these areas.
 Incision and drainage is often needed to treat these and relieve the pain.

 Acanthosis nigricans

 This condition is the darkening and thickening of skin around the neck, groin, and armpit area.
-It is discussed in the insulin resistance section of this booklet.
+It is seen with insulin resistance.